+We added wording considering the potential effects of soil moisture in explaining treatment effects in this case as a response to optional comment field B above.

 Furthermore, in the tilled treatments, I do not understand why the hardpan is often localized at a depth which is lower than the tillage depth… For instance (Fig 2a) the hardpan is localized around 20 cm depth in the tractor tilled treatments while the tillage is supposed to have been done at a depth of 30 cm.
 This point should be discussed in the paper.

+This is a notable point, and we have addressed this by adding a sentence in the appropriate Discussion paragraph around line 307:

+“It was notable that under tractor-till, the soil hardpan was detected at a shallower depth than that where the initial treatment was done, suggesting soil particle resettlement, which may occur by redistributing and separating macroaggregates into microaggregate fractions (Zheng et al 2018).”

 The paper is well written, the demonstration is clear and the discussion is supported by the results.
 However, through the whole article, the dimensions are systematically given in the international system unit and in the American system.
 I suggest to remove the mentions of the American unit system, because this makes the text difficult to read.

+We thank reviewer comment that this paper is well-written, the demonstration is clear, and that the discussion is supported by the results.

+All American units have been removed for clarity, but leaving a few cases where the American value was a simple integer, which is less distracting.

 The illustrations could be improved.
 There is too many information given in figure 1.
 I suggest to keep only the plan of the plot layout design.
 On figures 2, 3 and 4 the results of the statistical comparisons are hardly visible.
 Especially for p < 0.1 or p > 0.1.
 Please change the symbol used and enlarge them on the figure.
 In the legend what do you mean by "… and may be small"?
 For me this precision is useless.
 Very often, you use the expression "marginally significant".
 I do not agree with this: the difference is significant or is not significant.
 You have to give the p threshold you retain in the method section of the paper.

+Figure 1 was split into two figures, where Figure 2 now contains an enlarged plot layout design (former Figure 1d) as 2a, alongside the aerial view of cover crops growing (former Figure 1e) as 2b.

+Significance symbols were changed and sizes enlarged in all figures.

+The “...and may be small” refers to error bars that exist but appear smaller than the central black dot size in treatment categories on figures, which cannot be both made smaller and kept reasonably visible.
+This is in response to alternative comments that treatment central tendency dots should always show error bars when n > 1.

+We have explicitly included the threshold for significance toward the end of the Statistics sub-section (last) paragraph.

+We have maintained the use of significant and marginally significant to align with both convention as well as decreasing reliance on strict p-values cutoffs for hypothesis testing, as stated in the relevant new sentence:

+“...treatment effects were delineated at alpha = 0.05, and marginal significance at 0.05 < alpha < 0.1 to align with both convention and decreasing emphasis on strict cutoffs for hypothesis testing (Curran-Everett 2020).
+Treatment…”

 Therefore I suggest to accept the paper after some revisions of the text.